OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 The `ligand_network.graphml` file describes the network of ligands connected by atom mappings.

-We can visualize this network with the `openfe view-ligand-network` command:
+We can visualize this network with the `openfe view-ligand-network` command to open an interactive viewer.:

 ```bash
 openfe view-ligand-network network_setup/ligand_network.graphml
 ```

-to open an interactive viewer.
 You can move the ligand names around to get a better view of the structure, and if you click on the edge, you will see the mapping for that edge.